Rooftop solar power: Cost trends

 In the mid-2000s, solar companies used various financing plans for customers such as leases and power purchase agreements.
 Customers could pay for their solar panels over a span of years, and get help with payments from credits from net metering programs.
-As of May 2017, installation of a rooftop solar system costs an average of $20,000.
-In the past, it had been more expensive.
+As of 2026, the average cost of a residential rooftop solar system in the United States is approximately $2.60 per watt before incentives, or roughly $31,000 for a typical 12 kW system.
+This represents a significant decline from earlier years; in 2019, the national average was approximately $2.99/W for a 6 kW system.